 - 1. The Widespread Usage of Email

-- 3. Email Continues to Deliver a Strong Return on Investment
+- 3. Email Delivers a Strong Return on Investment

 - 4. Email Marketing Helps to Grow Your Business